 The functional anatomy of the iliotibial band during flexion and extension of the knee: implications for understanding iliotibial band syndrome

-Four articles on PainSci cite Fairclough 2006: 1.
+Four pages on PainSci cite Fairclough 2006: 1.
 The Complete Guide to IT Band Syndrome 2.
 The Complete Guide to Patellofemoral Pain Syndrome 3.
 IT Band Stretching Does Not Work 4.
 Does the IT Band Move After All?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.